Enhancing IMU-Based Online Handwriting Recognition via Contrastive Learning with Zero Inference Overhead: Experiments

 \subsection{Architectural Analysis}

-To understand the mechanisms driving the performance gains, we analyze the impact of normalization and representation enhancement strategies.
-Table \ref{tab:architectureal_variations} details the performance of these variants.
-Rather than a single universal architecture, the results reveal distinct structural preferences for different generalization tasks.
+To better understand the mechanisms driving the observed performance gains, we analyze the impact of normalization and representation enhancement strategies.
+Table~\ref{tab:architectural_variations} summarizes the performance of these architectural variants across both evaluation protocols.
+Rather than identifying a single universally optimal configuration, the results indicate distinct architectural preferences depending on the underlying generalization challenge.

-The comparison between layer normalization and \ac{RMS} normalization highlights a trade-off between feature stability and robustness.
-The \ac{WD} split, which involves known writers but unseen vocabulary, consistently favors variants with \ac{RMS} normalization.
-By normalizing only the scale and not the centering, \ac{RMS} normalization preserves more of the original feature variance.
-This property is crucial when the model must construct novel words from known character patterns, as it maintains the subtle variance required for fine-grained sequence composition.
+The comparison between layer normalization and \ac{RMS} normalization highlights a key trade-off between feature stability and style robustness.
+The \ac{WD} split, which features known writers but unseen vocabulary, consistently favors variants with \ac{RMS} normalization.
+Because \ac{RMS} normalization scales activations without centering them, it preserves the natural variance of the text embeddings.
+By forcing the primary encoder to align with this highly expressive semantic space during training, the encoder learns to capture subtle, fine-grained character distinctions.
+This rich representation pays off during inference, allowing the model to flexibly compose familiar character patterns into entirely novel word sequences.

-In contrast, the \ac{WI} split, dominated by the noise of unseen handwriting styles, benefits from the stricter standardization of layer normalization.
-This method forces every sample into a unified distribution, effectively normalizing away global shifts in writer style.
-This creates a more robust feature space for the contrastive loss, preventing the model from overfitting to writer-specific idiosyncrasies.
+In contrast, the \ac{WI} split, which is heavily influenced by the noise of unseen handwriting styles, benefits from the stricter standardization of layer normalization.
+This method projects every text sample into a unified distribution, preventing the primary encoder from mapping global style shifts or writer-specific idiosyncrasies when aligning its features.
+Consequently, the encoder learns a robust, style-agnostic representation that generalizes well to unknown writers at deployment.

 The addition of gated attention generally acts as a signal sharpener.
 Across most \ac{RMS} configurations, gated attention improves performance by dynamically suppressing background noise in the sensor and text embeddings before alignment.
 This is particularly effective in the \ac{WD} split, where the ``RMSNorm + Gated Attention'' combination yields the most significant gains.
-It ensures that only high-quality visual features contribute to the alignment loss without forcing a centered representation.
+It forces the primary encoder to learn a precise, expressive representation that handles unseen word compositions at inference time.